1sarthak7/photo-to-spiral-art-converter/README.md

 ## Project Overview

-This project transforms a static input image into a one-stroke spiral line artwork.
+This project transforms a static input image into a one stroke spiral line artwork.
 Instead of rendering pixels or dots, the system draws one continuous polyline whose thickness varies based on image luminance.

 Dark regions of the image generate denser, thicker strokes, while lighter regions produce thinner lines.
 The artwork is generated live on screen, allowing viewers to observe the full creation process in real time.